datascape/start/viv/READ.md

 ## To Do

-Mail RPM stock - Retain McD and Amflac

-Get on denture dentist wait lists
+Get on NC denture dentist wait lists

-Order new checks

 [Made DMV Appointment - What to bring](https://www.ncdot.gov/dmv/help/moving/Pages/new-residents.aspx) - Early morning and early afternoons tend to be the least busy times.
 Tuesdays, Wednesdays and Thursdays are great times to visit.
 Avoid the last day of the month and a lunch time visit – from 11 a.m. to 2 p.m.